 From India, Gurgaon

-‘Cost of Construction’ means all expenditure incurred by an employer in connection with the building or other construction work which excludes i) cost of land, and ii) any compensation paid or payable to under the EC Act, 1923.
+Dear Nobendu-Nath, Cess under the BOCW Act is payable at one percent on the 'cost of construction' incurred by an employer.
+'Cost of Construction' means all expenditure incurred by an employer in connection with the building or other construction work, which excludes i) cost of land, and ii) any compensation paid or payable under the EC Act, 1923.

-Some States have laid down the procedure to collect it on the basis of labour billing by the contractors and filling make the assessment at the end of project.
+Some States make the assessment at the beginning of the project when you apply for IOD.
+Some States have laid down the procedure to collect it on the basis of labor billing by the contractors and make the assessment at the end of the project.
+Somewhere, the project cost is calculated on the basis of the area of the plot and index value per square meter.

-There are number of judicial interventions as to the interpretation of ‘cost of construction’ and whether the cost of supply component, ancillary activities, procurement of equipment and machinery etc. are included into it or not.
+There are a number of judicial interventions as to the interpretation of 'cost of construction' and whether the cost of supply component, ancillary activities, procurement of equipment and machinery, etc., are included in it or not.
+You need to approach the concerned authority in your area and understand from them.
+There is a huge level of corruption in every State.
+NAMO's corruption-free India is only on paper.
+Only NAMO being honest will not make India corruption-free.

-well narrowed in Section 2(1)(d) of the BOCW Act in which ancillary activity such as supply / procurement of equipment and machinery is not included.
-Therefore, in my view cess should be restricted to specific construction related activities and activities beyond this scope i.e. supply of equipments and ancillary activities should not attract the provisions of Cess Act and Cess Rules in relation to levy of cess.
+If you want my view, then I will say that cess is levied on the 'cost of construction,' which should be restricted to 'building or other construction work.'
+What is 'building or other construction work' is well defined in Section 2(1)(d) of the BOCW Act, in which ancillary activities such as the supply/procurement of equipment and machinery are not included.
+Therefore, in my view, cess should be restricted to specific construction-related activities, and activities beyond this scope, i.e., the supply of equipment and ancillary activities, should not attract the provisions of the Cess Act and Cess Rules in relation to the levy of cess.

 From India, Mumbai